Marie-Antoinette Tonnelat

-Marie-Antoinette Tonnelat (née Baudot) (March 5, 1912 – December 3, 1980) was a French theoretical physicist.
+Marie-Antoinette Tonnelat (née Baudot, March 5, 1912 – December 3, 1980) was a French theoretical physicist.
 Her physics research focused on relativistic quantum mechanics under the influence of gravity.
-Along with the help of Albert Einstein and Erwin Schrödinger, she attempted to propose one of the first unified field theories.
+With the help of Albert Einstein and Erwin Schrödinger, she attempted to propose one of the first unified field theories.
 She is also known for her work on the history of special and general relativity.

-Life

 Early years and education

 Marie-Antoinette Baudot was born on March 5, 1912, in Charolles, a commune in the Southern Burgundy region of France.
-She began her education at Lycée de Chalon-sur-Saône and finished her higher education at Lycée Louis-le-Grand.
-Initially, she pursued engineering, but she eventually obtained two degrees in the sciences and in philosophy at the University of Sorbonne in Paris.
+She began her education at the Lycée de Chalon-sur-Saône and finished her secondary education at Lycée Louis-le-Grand.
+She studied Thomism at the Institut catholique de Paris for her bachelor’s degree in philosophy.
+She also earned a degree in the sciences at the University of Sorbonne in Paris.

-In 1935, Tonnelat pursued a doctorate in theoretical physics under Louis de Broglie at the Institut Henri Poincaré.
+In 1935, Tonnelat pursued a doctorate in theoretical physics under physicist Louis de Broglie at the Institut Henri Poincaré.
 In 1941, she finished her doctoral thesis titled On the Theory of the Photon in a Riemannian space.
-The same year she got married with Jacques Tonnelat, and in 1945 went on to become a researcher at the French National Center for Scientific Research (CNRS).
+The same year she married fellow physicist Jacques Tonnelat and took his surname, becoming known as Marie-Antoinette Tonnelat.
+In 1945 she became a researcher at the French National Center for Scientific Research (CNRS).

 Research with de Broglie

-Her research focused on the field of relativistic spin-particles under the influence of a gravitational field.
+Tonnelat's research focused on the field of relativistic spin-particles under the influence of a gravitational field.
 With de Broglie's neutrino theory of light, Tonnelat arrived at particles with maximal spin 2 from massive spin 1 particles, or photons.
 Spin 2 corresponded to the graviton.
-With her knowledge of the Klein-Gordon equation, Maxwell's equations, and the linearized version of the equation for Einstein spaces, she examined the theory for a particle with spin 2 and called it "a unitary formalism".
+With her knowledge of the Klein-Gordon equation, Maxwell's equations, and the linearised version of the equation for Einstein spaces, she examined the theory for a particle with spin 2 and called it "a unitary formalism".
 She published a paper in the early 1940s in which she established the standard commutation relations for the quantized spin-2 field.
 De Broglie supported her research in unified field theory, but he himself stayed away from it and chose not to be directly involved with her studies.

-Although her papers were eventually published at the French Academy of Sciences, her work was subject to delays due to an interruption caused by German occupation of France in the early 1940s.
+Although her papers were eventually published at the French Academy of Sciences, her work was subject to delays due to World War II and the German occupation of France in the early 1940s.